 Masters Degrees in most fields consist of a Dissertation/Thesis and depending on the program range in length from 1 to 2 years.

 Higher Education Reform

-Like all other sectors in South Africa, higher education has already undergone mammoth post-apartheid change, inspired first by the 1975 Report of the National Commission on Higher Education and then by the 1997 White Paper.
-Both articulated the vision of creating out of a fragmented past a single, coordinated tertiary system that would meet the country’s development needs.
-Since the mid-1990s South Africa’s government-financed tertiary institutions have been open to students of all races.
+Like many other sectors in South Africa, higher education has undergone enormous post-apartheid changes.
+Acting on a 1975 Report by the National Commission on Higher Education, as well as the 1997 White Paper, the country embarked on articulating the vision of phasing out a fragmented past, to a single, coordinated tertiary system that would meet the country’s development needs.
+Since the mid-1990s, South Africa’s government-financed tertiary institutions have been open to students of all races.

-In 2004, South Africa started reforming its higher education system, merging and incorporating small universities into larger institutions, and renaming all higher education institutions "university" and incorporating several technikons (technical universities).
-As of January 2011, South Africa now has 11 traditional universities, 6 technikons and 6 “comprehensive” institutions, which offer a mix of academic and vocational courses.
+In 2004, South Africa started reforming its higher education system, merging and incorporating small universities into larger institutions, and renaming all higher education institutions "university", while incorporating several technikons (technical universities).
+As of January 2011, South Africa has 11 traditional universities, 6 technikons and 6 “comprehensive” institutions, which offer a mix of academic and vocational courses.

-Restructuring higher education through mergers is laying the foundations for future change, and along with government strategies to deliver the first four goals – access, equity, diversity, and growing research - will drive South African higher education in the future.
+Restructuring higher education through mergers has laid the foundations for future change, and with government strategies to deliver the first four goals of access, equity, diversity, and growing research it will drive South African higher education in the future.